dassiorleando/spring-camel-integration-demo/README.md

 ## Prerequisites

-Java 17 or newer version is needed to build and run the project.
+- Java 17 or newer version is needed to build and run the project.
+- The folder named **files** should be created at the root of the project.

+## How it Works?

+- Processing files are saved in the files/processing folder.
+- Processed files are saved in the files/processed folder.

 ## Build